raspberrypilearning/count-the-creatures/en/step_5.md

 --- task ---

-Click the green flag again and the screen should clear.
+Click on the green flag again and the screen should clear.
 Hold up the coloured paper to advance and stamp the sprite.

 --- /task ---